tlhumphrey2/ecl-ml/CONTRIBUTING/BeginnerContributorGuide.md

 There are several methods for getting access to a THOR Cluster.

 1. We have setup an HPCC System that you can access.
 Its URL is  **openml.hpccsystems.com** (to access this cluster's ECL Watch enter **openml.hpccsystems.com:8010** into your browser's address bar). (**This system must be used for any performance tests**, for example execution speed tests.)<br><br>You need a username and password to access this HPCC cluster.
 So, send an email to admin@openml.hpccsystems.com to request a password for this HPCC cluster.
-In the email, provide the username you want.
+In the email, 1) start the subject line with "**credentials:**" (no quotes) and 2) provide the username you want.

 2. A virtual HPCC System can be gotten [here](https://hpccsystems.com/download/virtual-machine-image).
 3. If you have an Amazon Cloud (AWS) account, you can use our [InstantCloud](https://aws.hpccsystems.com/aws/login).